2024 Scholarships - Dallas County | CampusReel

 2024 Dallas County Scholarships

 Dallas County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 35% of Dallas County residents in Iowa over the age of 25 have graduated with a professional degree - 98% have completed high school.
+Despite high costs, 13% of Dallas County residents in Texas over the age of 25 have graduated with a professional degree - 34% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Dallas County residents in Iowa will continue to need help paying for college.
-1,697 men and 1,467 women are enrolled in grades 9-12 while 898 men 1,198 women are currently undergraduates in college.
+It’s clear that Dallas County residents in Texas will continue to need help paying for college.
+69,775 men and 66,074 women are enrolled in grades 9-12 while 47,772 men 58,230 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Dallas County residents and can help pay for school in a variety of ways.
 Dallas County scholarships, whether they are exclusively available to Dallas County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Dallas County residents.

 How much total award money and scholarships are available for Dallas County residents?